-Comprehensive Income (Loss)
+Comprehensive Income

-Comprehensive income (loss) consists of net income (loss) and other comprehensive income (loss).
-Other comprehensive income (loss) includes changes in equity that are excluded from net income (loss), such as unrealized holding gains and losses on available-for-sale marketable securities and unrealized gains and losses on cash flow hedges.
+Comprehensive income consists of net income and other comprehensive income.
+Other comprehensive income includes changes in equity that are excluded from net income, such as unrealized holding gains and losses on available-for-sale marketable securities and unrealized gains and losses on cash flow hedges.